JAlcocerT/Twilight/src/content/posts/encryption.md

 ---
-title: Encryption Example
+title: Encryption Example and it also works via containers
+draft: false
+encrypted: true
 published: 2020-02-02
-description: This is an article for testing the page encryption feature
-encrypted: true
+date: 2025-12-07T16:58:00.000+01:00
 pinned: false
+tags:
+  - Encryption
 password: "123456"
-tags: [Encryption]
+description: This is an article for testing the page encryption feature
 category: Examples
 ---